sailfishos-patches/patchmanager/README.md

 ## For developers

-To write a patch, you need to provide at least two files: a patch file and the JSON metadata
+To write a patch, you need to provide at least a patch file.
+If you package your patch as an RPM or archive file, must also provide the JSON metadata: see below.

+If you use the Web Catalog to distribute your patch, you need not and should not provide a JSON file.

 ### The patch file